awused/aw-fm/README.md

   * Splits the current tab in two, creating or adding to the existing group.
   * The new tab is on the right or bottom of the split.
   * If no tabs are visible, opens a new one.
+  * In `Script`s, if the target tab is no longer visible, does nothing.
 * `SaveSession name`, `LoadSession name`, and `DeleteSession name`
   * Saves, loads, or deletes the current session.
   * Only currently saves the list of open tabs.